Direxion Daily Semiconductor Bear 3X Shares

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive analysis, the 12-month outlook for SOXS is exceptionally bearish and carries a near-certain risk of significant capital erosion for any investor holding it over this timeframe.
+Based on the comprehensive analysis provided, the 12-month outlook for SOXS is exceptionally bearish and carries a near-certain risk of significant capital erosion.

 Wall Street Consensus